Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

 It is noteworthy that we intentionally opt for best-case set-to-set distance metrics to avoid specifying, for each predicted scanpath from $\hat{\mathcal{S}}$, one ground-truth from $\mathcal{S}$.
-Moreover, such distances have the advantage over path-to-path distances in terms of quantifying the prediction accuracy without penalizing the generation diversity.
+Unlike path-to-path distances, these measures do not penalize generation diversity when measuring prediction accuracy.